pannous/tensorflow-speech-recognition/README.md

 ## Update 2024: Use **Whisper** !

-This (relatively) old project is NO LONGER UP TO DATE,
+This (relatively) old project is NO LONGER UP TO DATE.
-the tensorflow used is not compatible anymore and the theory is no longer state of the art either.
+The tensorflow 1.0 used is not compatible anymore and the theory is no longer state of the art either.
 We highly recommend you check out and use [whisper](https://github.com/ggerganov/whisper.cpp)

 ## Update 2020: **Mozilla** released [DeepSpeech](https://github.com/mozilla/DeepSpeech)